Ancurio/mkxp/README.md

 * `ReleaseCapture`: No-op.
 * `GetPrivateProfileString`: Emulated with MKXP's ini code.
 * `GetUserDefaultLangId`: Checks for JP, EN, FR, IT, DE, ES, KO, PT and ZH.
 Returns English (`0x09`) if the locale can't be determined.
 Doesn't handle sublanguages.
 Use `MKXP.user_language` instead.

+## Midi music

+mkxp doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
+Playback has been tested and should work reasonably well with all RTP assets.

+You can use this public domain soundfont: [GMGSx.sf2](https://www.dropbox.com/s/qxdvoxxcexsvn43/GMGSx.sf2?dl=0)

+## Fonts

+In the RMXP version of RGSS, fonts are loaded directly from system specific search paths (meaning they must be installed to be available to games).
+Because this whole thing is a giant platform-dependent headache, Ancurio decided to implement the behavior Enterbrain thankfully added in VX Ace: loading fonts will automatically search a folder called "Fonts", which obeys the default searchpath behavior (ie. it can be located directly in the game folder, or an RTP).

+If a requested font is not found, no error is generated.
+Instead, a built-in font is used.
+By default, this font is Liberation Sans.
+WenQuanYi MicroHei is used as the built-in font if the `cjk_fallback_font` option is used.

 ## What doesn't work (yet)